BulliedDog/algorithms-benchmark/README.md

 # algorithms-benchmark
-Read the jupyter notebook for a full tour on the project
+Read the jupyter notebooks for a full tour on the project